 - Women as Factors for Tolerance and Peace;

 - Media, Art and Culture : Important Tools for Changing Mindsets;

 - Women-centric patterns for socio-economic empowerment and development;

 - Bringing men on board for empowering the women of South Asia.

 Session II.
-BUILDING A GENDERED MEDIA FOR THE WOMEN OF SOUTH ASIA : The UNESCO SWAN Women in Media Initiative had been launched at SWAN’s Sixth Annual Conference In Thimphu (Bhutan) in September 2014.
+WOMEN FOR CHANGE : BUILDING A GENDERED MEDIA FOR THE WOMEN OF SOUTH ASIA : The UNESCO SWAN Women in Media Initiative was launched at SWAN’s Sixth Annual Conference In Thimphu (Bhutan) in September 2014.
 At SWAN’s Seventh Annual Conference in Maldives, the content, methodology, participation and planned outcome of this project was discussed and agreed upon.
+This project is

 UNESCO and SWAN agree on the critical role of the media as a reflection of society and an agent of change, through media freedom with responsibility.
 UNESCO and SWAN recognize the importance of gender empowerment as a key to sustainable economic growth, social development, environmental sustainability, and promotion of peace in South Asia.
 If sufficiently empowered, women in media across South Asia can themselves play a critical role in creating awareness about the need for gender empowerment and for building inclusive societies.
 Women in media can become agents for bringing in the change they want to see.
 UNESCO and SWAN strongly emphasise the need to deter and counter gender-based violence (GBV) and sexual harassment as cross-cutting priority issues that adversely impact every aspect of women’s work in media.